Dhruv10122004/TL-DR-Genie/README.md

 ## Troubleshooting

 ### Common Issues

+**🔧 Extension not loading**
-- **Extension not loading**: Make sure Developer mode is enabled in Chrome
+- Make sure **Developer mode** is enabled in `chrome://extensions/`
+- Try refreshing the extensions page and reloading the extension
+- Check that you selected the correct folder (should contain `manifest.json`)

+**🔑 API key issues**
-- **API errors**: Verify your API key is correct and has valid quota
+- Verify your API key is correct (no extra spaces)
+- Check your Google AI Studio quota hasn't been exceeded
+- Try generating a new API key if the current one doesn't work

+**📄 No summary generated**
-- **No summary generated**: Check if the webpage has readable content
+- Ensure the webpage has readable text content

-### Need Help?
+- Try refreshing the page and attempting again
+- Check browser console for error messages (F12 → Console tab)

+**🧩 Extension icon not visible**
+- Click the puzzle piece icon (🧩) in your toolbar
+- Find TL;DR Genie in the dropdown
+- Click the pin icon to keep it visible in your toolbar

+**⚠️ Permission errors**
+- Some websites may block content extraction
+- Try the extension on different websites to test functionality
+- Ensure you're not on restricted pages (chrome://, about:, etc.)

+### Still Having Issues?

+1. **Check the Console**:
+   - Right-click on the extension icon → Inspect popup
+   - Look for error messages in the Console tab

+2. **Reinstall the Extension**:
+   - Remove the extension from `chrome://extensions/`
+   - Follow the installation steps again

+3. **Get Help**:
-- Check the [Issues page](https://github.com/Dhruv10122004/TL-DR-Genie/issues) for common problems
+   - Check the [Issues page](https://github.com/Dhruv10122004/TL-DR-Genie/issues) for similar problems
-- Create a new issue if you encounter bugs
+   - Create a new issue with detailed description and error messages

 ---

 ## Contributing

-I welcome contributions!
+We welcome contributions!
 Please feel free to:
 - Report bugs
 - Suggest new features
 - Submit pull requests